 This pesto salmon bake couldn’t be simpler to make.
 Start by slicing your salmon fillet into individual portions.
 (Ok,you don’t HAVE to do this, but slicing it BEFORE baking, gives you lovely even cuts.
 If you slice it AFTER it bakes, the salmon will flake — not the end of the world, but if you’re a food blogger appearance matters…) Then spoon your favorite pesto sauce over the fillets.

-On this site I actually have 3 pesto recipes and any of them would be perfect on your roasted salmon fillet but this recipe and this one also have options for freezing individual portions so that you’ve always got a stash of pesto at the ready.
+On this site I actually have 3 pesto recipes and any of them would be perfect for your salmon with pesto sauce but this traditional pesto recipe and this pesto with walnuts also have options for freezing individual portions so that you’ve always got a stash of pesto at the ready.

 When you want a good baked salmon seasoning, pesto is one of my favorites — it’s bright and herbal and puts a punctuation mark on any baked salmon recipe, however, if you’re not going to use the cheese and breadcrumb topping, I’d recommend baking the salmon first and then spooning the pesto over the cooked fish, otherwise the pesto will develop a crusty and unsightly pond scum color — and that’s not what we’re going for here.

 That said, you really want the crunchy topping...
 It’s golden and flavorful, adding another dimension to this simple dish.
 Because there’s parmigiano reggiano in the pesto AND the pesto, I could have easily called this dish Salmon Parmesan.

 This salmon pesto recipe can easily be doubled or tripled depending on the size of your crowded it would be great for company or even a festive Easter dinner, thanks to it’s scaleability.